oscillatingworks/docs.piladb.org/getting_started/README.md

 ### Database Model

-As of now, **piladb** writes into memory only, and runs as a single server.
+As of now, **piladb** writes into memory only, using a thread-safe model, and runs as a single server.
 This means that it doesn't persist data on disk and is not able to replicate its content to other **piladb** instances.
-If the server is shutdown, all data is flushed and it would require a fresh restart.
+If the server is shutdown, all data is flushed after giving a time to pending operation to finish.

 Every operation applied to a **Stack** has a O(1) complexity, and will block further incoming or concurrent operations, which ensures consistent responses within a reasonable amount of time.